As an Amazon Associate I earn from qualifying purchases.

 When tackling a new basic recipe, try these adjustments, in order:

-First – decrease your baking powder.
+First – decrease your leavening agent.

 Second – decrease sugar and increase liquid (do both of these together).